Division of Wentworth

 The Division of Wentworth is an Australian electoral division in the state of New South Wales.
 The division encompasses the suburbs east of Sydney CBD, mostly Woollahra and Waverley councils in Sydney's Eastern Suburbs.

-Since 2022 its MP has been Allegra Spender, an Independent.
+Since 2022 its MP has been Allegra Spender, representing Community Strong.
 From 2004 to 2018, the seat was held by Malcolm Turnbull, who served as Prime Minister of Australia from 2015 to 2018.